-• An average emission value for a more fine-grained area than NUTS 2, with the same level of guarantee as described previously at the NUTS 2 level.
+• In the absence of relevant information in NUTS 2 reports, emission averages can be calculated based on local farming practices, for instance on data of a group of farms, as an alternative to using actual values.
 In this case, the calculation must respect all rules described in this methodology following EU rules and is acceptable only at the group farm level and not at the farm level.